IBE160/beergame/.logging/README.md

 - ✅ Start a local HTTP server on port 8000
 - ✅ Automatically open the viewer in your default browser
 - ✅ Serve files with proper CORS headers
-- ✅ Handle all file loading without size limits
+- ✅ Dynamically list all available request files via API endpoint

 Press `Ctrl+C` to stop the server when you're done.